Do you pay for stories?

 Who receives the magazine, and how often does it appear?

-The magazine publishes six times each year—in January, March, May, July, September, and November—and it mails to roughly 130,000 readers.
+The magazine publishes four times each year—in spring (May), summer (August), fall (November), and winter (February)—and it mails to roughly 150,000 readers.
 Alumni make up 90 percent of the total; the rest include faculty, senior staff, the parents of current undergraduates, and other friends of the University.
 Our readers are bright, curious, and critical, and among them are experts on everything.
 Stories must be written for the intelligent layperson.

 How can I get a sample copy of the magazine?